Why yoga is THE STUFF for singers

 7 yoga poses to improve your singing

-As a singer who started out with zero body awareness I can tell you - yoga has changed my life and my singing.
+As a singer who started out with zero body awareness I can tell you - yoga (and Alexander technique as well) has changed my life and my singing.
 I go as far as saying that I could not have reached a professional level without yoga.